springinpractice/sip-blog/source/_posts/2013-10-02-quick-tip-basic-authentication-with-spring-resttemplate.markdown

 Authorization header
 --------------------

-For the sake of example, suppose that the username is `willie` and the password is `p@ssword'.
-The first step is to base 64 encode the string
+For the sake of example, suppose that the username is `willie` and the password is `p@ssword`.

-    willie:p@ssword
+The first step is to base 64 encode the string `willie:p@ssword`.
 In general we want to do this programmatically.
 The [Apache Commons Codec library](http://commons.apache.org/proper/commons-codec/) is useful for doing this:

     import org.apache.commons.codec.binary.Base64;